microsoft/nni/src/sdk/pynni/nni/curvefitting_assessor/README.md

 ===

 ## 1. Introduction
 Curve Fitting Assessor is a LPA(learning, predicting, assessing) algorithm.
-It stops a pending trial X at step S if the prediction of final epoch's performance worse than the best final performance in the trial history.
-In this algorithm, we use 12 curves to fit the accuracy curve, the large set of parametric curve models are chosen from [reference paper][1].
+It stops a pending trial X at step S if the prediction of final epoch's performance is worse than the best final performance in the trial history.

+In this algorithm, we use 12 curves to fit the learning curve, the large set of parametric curve models are chosen from [reference paper][1].
 The learning curves' shape coincides with our prior knowlwdge about the form of learning curves: They are typically increasing, saturating functions.

 <p align="center">
 <img src="./learning_curve.PNG" alt="drawing"/>